Click below to register for the Barnet Clinic or the Virtual Clinic

 The test is particularly relevant for people who are currently, or at some point in the future, planning to start or expand their existing family.

-The disorders covered in this community screening programme are listed below - for more information about each, click on the disorder names.
+The disorders covered in the Jnetics screening services are listed below - for more information about each, click on the disorder names.

 (among Ashkenazi Jews)